-Growing up black in America through Antwon Rose's eyes
+Antwon Rose's poem about growing up black in America has taken on a life of its own

 "God bless that woman.
 She cried so hard," Arthrell said.
 "It was like he was talking to her.
 It was like he was talking to them."

-Antwon's family wanted the world to hear his poem.
+Antwon's family wanted the world to hear the poem next.

 'This is reality for people'

-Later that day, Carter, the 18-year-old activist who had gathered at a rally in front of the Allegheny County Courthouse, received a copy of the poem from someone who knew one of Antwon's sisters.
+Later that day, Christian Carter, the 18-year-old activist who joined a rally in front of the Allegheny County Courthouse in Pittsburgh, received a copy of the poem from someone who knew one of Antwon's sisters.

 She asked for it to be read aloud.